FHU/2023-os-memes/_posts/2023-02-01-SheltonBlackwell-limited-direct0execution-meme.md

 ---
-title:
+title:  The OS
-author:
+author: tbone.md
-image:
+image: OS_button.jpg
-chapter:
+chapter: 6
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The OS trusts the responsibilities of the system according to the cooperative approach, but the user has the option to reboot the system.